Bob Anthony: Political career

-Anthony served as a member of the Oklahoma City Council from 1979–1980.
+Anthony served as a member of the Oklahoma City Council representing Ward 2 from 1979 until he resigned in 1980 to take over his father's company after his death.
+He was the president of C.R.
+Anthony Co. from 1980 to 1987 when the company was sold an investor group.
 He first won election to the Oklahoma Corporation Commission (OCC) in 1988 and took office in 1989.
 He was re-elected in 1994, 2000, 2006, 2012, and again in 2018.
-In 2004 he entered the race to succeed Don Nickles in the United States Senate, but finished third in the primary, losing to Tom Coburn.
+He was term limited in 2024.

 Anthony revealed in late 1992 that he had been cooperating in a federal bribery probe, secretly taping utility company representatives who broke laws prohibiting donations to regulators.
 The scandal was averted at the last minute by a company buyout.

+In 2004 he entered the race to succeed Don Nickles in the United States Senate, but finished third in the primary, losing to Tom Coburn.

 In August 2018, Anthony won the Republican nomination for a seat on the OCC.
-He went on to face Democrat Ashley Nicole McCray and Independent Jackie Short in the November election.
+He went on to face Democrat Ashley Nicole McCray and independent Jackie Short in the November election.
 Anthony won re-election with 60% of the vote.

+In 2023, Anthony filed a 180-page dissent in opposition to Todd Hiett and Kim David's votes to accept a $6 billion fuel cost claimed by Public Service Company of Oklahoma, Oklahoma Natural Gas, and OG&E. He described the price increase as "rotting from a putrid core of greed, public corruption and regulatory capture."